barrelstrength/sprout-docs/docs/redirects/query-strings-in-redirects.md

+---
+date: 2019-04-25
+description: Control the behavior around query strings in your Redirects using the 'Redirect Match Strategy' and 'Query String Strategy' settings.
+---

 # Query Strings in Redirects

 Control the behavior around query strings in your Redirects using the **Redirect Match Strategy** and **Query String Strategy** settings.
 Below we'll take a look at examples of how these settings can be used.